DenJens/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

 … because you are using shared hosting, free Azure web site or something else (btw, can you tell me your configuration in this case?), then you can use the following ways to ensure that Hangfire Server is always running:

 1. Use :doc:`separate process <../background-processing/placing-processing-into-another-process>` to handle background jobs either on the same, or dedicated host.
-2. Make HTTP requests to your web site on a recurring basis by external tool (for example, `Pingdom <https://www.pingdom.com/>`_).
+2. Make HTTP requests to your web site on a recurring basis via an external tool (for example, `Pingdom <https://www.pingdom.com/>`_).
 3. *Do you know any other ways?
 Let me know!*

-Making ASP.NET Core application always running on IIS
+Making ASP.NET Core Application always running on IIS
 -----------------------------------------------------

 Follow these directions in IIS:

-1. Set application pool under which the application runs to:
+1. Set the application pool under which the application runs to:

     a. .NET CLR version: **.NET CLR Version v4.0.30319**
         i.
 Normally, for a .NET Core app, you'd use *No managed code*, but if you do that, the application preload option won't work.